 Category: Uncategorized

 Hello Readers - and Runners!
+I published a book!
 It's been a minute since I last wrote about running progress.
 The fall has been exceptionally busy, full of a new school, a toddler in day care, and of course, being on tenderhooks with an ongoing pandemic.
-First: I published a book with Mountain Press!
-Hooray!
-Colorado Rocks: A Guide …
+Books: Let me say it again: I published a …

 Running…at almost one year postpartum